 Pastor Kevin Park is an Ordained Minister of the Gospel serving in the Evangelical Association of Reformed and Congregational Christian Churches.
 He was born and raised in San Diego, California.
 Pastor Park completed his undergraduate studies at Gonzaga University majoring both in History, and in Political Science.
-He received his Masters of Divinity at Reformed Theological Seminary in Orlando, Florida, and is an adjunct Professor of Western Cultural History at Southeastern Baptist Theological Seminary.
+He received his Masters of Divinity at Reformed Theological Seminary in Orlando, Florida, and has served as an adjunct Professor of Western Cultural History at Southeastern Baptist Theological Seminary.
 Kevin began gospel ministry with a Las Vegas homeless outreach program, where he preached for several years.
 Prior to coming to Old Goshenhoppen, he served for multiple years at Spring Meadows Presbyterian Church (PCA) in Las Vegas.
 Pastor Kevin is a certified Prepare and Enrich facilitator ministering to couples both pre-maritally and maritally, as well as a drug addiction minister through the Genesis Process program.

 Kevin and his wife Stephanie have been married since 2006.
 They have four children: Katelyn, Audrey, Monica and Bridget and two black labs: Tulip and Chapel.
 Together, they love community events, camping, and exploring the history of the East Coast.